clirdlf/ndsa.org/digital-preservation-2020-cfp.md

 All submissions will be peer-reviewed by NDSA’s Program Committee.
 Presenters will be notified of their acceptance in June and will be guaranteed entry to the conference.

 [**Deadline to submit a proposal:** Sunday, April 28, at 11:59pm Eastern Time.](https://www.conftool.pro/dlf2019/)

+Submissions length and format
+Submissions this year are invited in the following lengths and formats:
+- **45-Minute Panels**: 45-minute panel discussions with 3-4 speakers will be given a dedicated session.
+Panels should reflect a diverse range of voices, and male-only panels will not be accepted.
+45-Minute Workshops:  Hands-on training sessions on specific tools, techniques, workflows, or concepts.
+No more than 5 leaders are allowed per submission.
+All workshop organizers are asked to provide details on technology needs and learning outcomes for participants.
+Workshops must be interactive, and the strongest proposals will demonstrate this clearly.
+45-Minute Working Group Meetings: NDSA working and interest group chairs are invited to propose 45-minute group meetings or targeted collaboration sessions.
+15-Minute Talks/Demos: Presentations and demonstrations are allocated 15 minutes each, and speakers should reserve time within that allotment (3-5 minutes) for interactive exchanges on next steps, possible NDSA community action, and discussion or debate.
+2-Minute Lightning Talks: Share your ideas in 2 minutes or less before the reception.
+Presenters will have the option to display 24”x 36” posters during the reception that follows.